-On Cape Cod, you can spend the day biking the Cape Cod Rail Trail, explore the National Seashore, and enjoy the Cape’s gorgeous beaches and sunsets.
-You may also enjoy a whale watching cruise or a lobster bake on the beach with Art’s Dune Tours in Provincetown.
+On Cape Cod, you can spend the day biking the Cape Cod Rail Trail, exploring the National Seashore, and enjoying the Cape’s gorgeous beaches and sunsets.
+You may also enjoy a whale-watching cruise or a lobster bake on the beach with Art’s Dune Tours in Provincetown.

 Day 6: Plymouth, MA